-Nonetheless, the Company believes that the Group's bank balances and cash are on the low side as at 31 December 2020.
-The Covid-19 pandemic has affected the transfer of the 2019 Shareholder Loans to the Group and total amount of the 2019 Shareholder Loans received by the Group was approximately HK\$6.0 million during the Reporting Period.
-Subsequent to the Reporting Period, the Group received the 2019 Shareholder Loans in the amount of approximately HK\$10.8 million and Mr. Li expects to transfer the Remaining 2019 HK Shareholder Loan of approximately HK\$2.7 million by end-June 2021 according to the Letter of Undertaking.
-To further improve its liquidity, subsequent to the Reporting Period, the Group has entered into another two loan agreements for the 2021 Shareholder Loans of approximately HK\$21.7 million.
-Based on the information currently available to the Board, the Directors and the Audit Committee consider that with the amount of shareholder loans received subsequent to the Reporting Period, internally generated cashflows, the grant of the Remaining 2019 HK Shareholder Loan according to the Letter of Undertaking, and the grant of the 2021 Shareholder Loans according to the loan agreements signed, the Group will be able to settle its payables and lease liabilities, and have sufficient working capital to meet its financial obligations as they fall due for the next twelve months from the end of the Reporting Period.
+Nonetheless, the Company believes that the Group's bank balances and cash of approximately HK\$9.2 million as at 31 December 2021 remain on the low side, albeit an improvement from approximately HK\$7.8 million as at 31 December 2020.
+To improve its liquidity, the Group has signed the 2019 and 2021 Shareholder Loans agreements with Mr. Li.
+The Covid-19 pandemic has affected the transfer of the 2019 and 2021 Shareholder Loans.
+During the Reporting Period, the amount of the 2019 and 2021 Shareholder Loans received by the Group was approximately HK\$10.8 million and HK\$0.9 million, respectively.
+Subsequent to the Reporting Period, the Company has received the Remaining 2019 HK Shareholder Loan of approximately HK\$2.7 million and the amount of the 2021 HK Shareholder Loan received by the Company is approximately HK\$0.3 million.
+As at the date of this report, Mr. Li has managed to transfer the full amount of the 2019 Shareholder Loans and part of the 2021 Shareholder Loans in the amount of approximately HK\$1.3 million to the Group despite the ongoing Covid-19 pandemic.
+According to Mr. Li based on the latest communication, he remains committed to the outstanding shareholder loans and expects to advance the Remaining 2021 HK Shareholder Loan according to the Revised Schedule.

+Based on the information currently available to the Board, the Directors and the Audit Committee are of the view that with the amount of shareholder loans received subsequent to the Reporting Period, internally generated cashflows and the grant of the Remaining 2021 HK Shareholder Loan according to the Revised Schedule, the Group will have sufficient working capital to meet its financial obligations as they fall due for the next twelve months from the end of the Reporting Period.
 Accordingly, the consolidated financial statements for the Reporting Period have been prepared on a going concern basis.

-However, the Company wishes to highlight that the successful outcome of the aforementioned is subject to multiple uncertainties, as amid the impact from the Covid-19 pandemic, the progress in the advance of the Remaining 2019 HK Shareholder Loan and the 2021 Shareholder Loans, and cash flows generated from operations will affect the liquidity and going concern of the Group.
+However, the Company wishes to highlight that the successful outcome of the aforementioned is subject to multiple uncertainties, as amid the impact from the ongoing Covid-19 pandemic, the progress in the advance of the Remaining 2021 HK Shareholder Loan and cash flows generated from operations will affect the liquidity and going concern of the Group.
 For further details, please refer to the paragraphs headed "Business and Financial Review" in Management Discussion and Analysis on pages 4 to 7 of this report and note 1 to the consolidated financial statements.